Jordi Liongola

-Jordi Baininwa Liongola (born 17 May 2000) is a professional footballer who plays as a midfielder for Belgian National Division 1 club RAAL La Louvière.
+Jordi Baininwa Liongola (born 17 May 2000) is a professional footballer who plays as a midfielder for Belgian Pro League club La Louvière.
 Born in Belgium, he plays for the Burundi national team.

 Club career

 Liongola is a former youth academy player of Standard Liège and Royal Antwerp.
 In July 2021, he signed a one-year deal with Belgian second division club Lierse Kempenzonen.
 He made his professional debut on 22 August 2021 in a 2–0 league win against R.E.
 Virton.

 In July 2022, Liongola joined RAAL La Louvière.

 International career

 Born in Belgium, Liongola is of Burundian descent, thus making him eligible to represent both countries.
-He is a former Belgium national team player.
+He has represented Belgium at youth international level.

-In November 2019, he received maiden call-up to Burundi national team for 2021 Africa Cup of Nations qualification matches against Morocco and Central African Republic.
+In November 2019, he received his first call-up to the Burundi national team for 2021 Africa Cup of Nations qualification matches against Morocco and the Central African Republic.
 He debuted with Burundi in a 2–1 friendly win over Liberia on 29 March 2022.